 Your Arctic expedition begins in Calgary.
-Explore this vibrant city on your own before you spend the night enjoying the comforts and amenities of your designated hotel, which is included in the Charter Flight & Hotel Package.
+Explore this vibrant city on your own before you spend the night enjoying the comforts and amenities of your designated hotel.

 DAY 2 | FLY TO RESOLUTE & EMBARK

 This morning, board your charter flight to Resolute, Nunavut.
 Upon arrival, you may have a chance to check out this small hamlet on foot before being transferred to your ship via Zodiac or helicopter (depending on ship location and weather conditions).